Our goal at Atlantic Coast Law is to achieve a fair child support arrangement, since our ultimate priority is what is best for the children involved.

 Establishing Child Support

 Child support payments in North Carolina are based on a statutory formula.
-One factor taken into account in determining the amount of child support owed is the relative net income of both parties.
-Determining the net income of a party can be difficult if the person is unemployed, underemployed, or receives irregular income (a parent who is self-employed or works on a contract basis).
-If a parent is purposely “underemployed” or “unemployed” for the purposes of paying less child support, we can ask the court to “impute” income to the non-working parent.
+One factor taken into account in determining the amount of child support owed is the relative gross monthly income of both parties.
+Determining the gross income of a party can be difficult if the person is unemployed, underemployed, or receives irregular income (a parent who is self-employed or works on a contract basis).
+If a parent is “underemployed” or “unemployed” we may be able to petition the court to “impute” income to the non-working parent.
 This essentially gives the parent a boosted income for the purposes of calculating the amount of child support the parent would owe to the other parent.
+Be aware that imputation of income of a parent is based on whether that parent is voluntarily “underemployed” or “unemployed”.

 Another factor considered in determining child support is whether there are any extraordinary expenses.
 These can include: